KCRQ · Carlsbad, California

 Permission to Land

-Park in the blue-box CBP inspection area.
+Park in the blue-box CBP inspection area; CBP will meet the aircraft on the ramp.

 Appointment